anncli/anncli.github.io/src/content/blog/fun-courses.md

 **Instructors:** Francesco de Angelis [Art History]; Julius Chang [Engineering]<br>
 **Course Description:** This is a flagship Cross-Disciplinary Frontiers course that provides an interdisciplinary study of ancient Roman engineering and architecture.
 It addresses the questions of how and why infrastructure was built and critically why these questions are relevant today.
 Through a holistic examination of Roman buildings, monuments and infrastructure that draws upon the fields of engineering, architecture, archaeology, and history, we will articulate principles used for the construction of roads, bridges, and aqueducts, including iconic buildings and lesser-known examples.
 Themes that will be addressed throughout the course include: building materials and their affordances; the organization of labor and power hierarchies; the standardization of construction procedures; the epistemological premises of technological innovation and its societal consequences; the role of failure and error; the aestheticization and politicization of engineering “feats”; engineering and empire; and dissemination and transformation of engineering knowledge beyond Roman antiquity.
 Special lectures will be devoted to cross-cultural comparisons with other pre-modern societies across the globe.
 The main body of the course is organized in the form of dual lectures.
 In each “couplet,” the first unit (lecture A) introduces civil engineering principles; it analyzes the Roman cases both to illustrate said principles and to discuss the specific way they were understood and put to use within the frame of pre-modern technological practices.
 This unit is meant to familiarize students with the basic tenets of civil engineering, as well as to expose them to key technical aspects of main Roman monuments.
 The second unit (lecture B) examines the same engineering principles by focusing on the specific historical and societal contexts within which they were developed and applied.
 This unit invites students to reflect on the impact that external circumstances have on technical— often seemingly “objective”—choices; and to learn how these choices were conceptualized and made meaningful for non-specialized audiences.

-**My Thoughts:** I first heard about this class during The Art of Engineering (a required seminar class for all freshmen engineering students), when one of the Civil Engineering department guest speakers briefly mentioned this class being a new option starting in a later semester.
+**My Thoughts:** I first heard about this class during The Art of Engineering (a required seminar class for all first-year engineering students), when one of the Civil Engineering department guest speakers briefly mentioned this class being a new option starting in a later semester.
 While I am neither an Art History nor a Civil Engineering major, I was very excited when I saw this course pop up on the course directory because it combines two disciplines that I've always been slightly curious about.
 Also, I chose to attend Columbia for this type of interdisciplinary education, and this class embodied the very thing I imagined.
 The class ended up being really reading-intensive and I was one of the only few non-graduate students in the class, but regardless the materials was interesting enough to keep my engaged throughout the semester.
 The cherry-on-top was the fact that I studied abroad in Europe the following semester, where I got to actually see many of the architectural wonders I spent the semester researching (i.e. the Pantheon) in-person.

 Course Description Taken from <a href="https://arthistory.columbia.edu/content/fall-2024-undergraduate-courses" target="_blank" rel="noopener noreferrer">Fall 2024 Course Offerings</a>.